ahupowerdns/corona-science/corona-science.md

 Doc](https://docs.google.com/document/d/e/2PACX-1vTi-g18ftNZUMRAj2SwRPodtscFio7bJ7GdNgbJAGbdfF67WuRJB3ZsidgpidB2eocFHAVjIL-7deJ7/pub)
 on various national treatment strategies.

+It appears [hydroxychloroquine is 5 times more effective in vitro](https://www.ncbi.nlm.nih.gov/pubmed/32150618) but many national treatment plans (like the Dutch one) default to chloroquine since it is better known.
+I hope hydroxychloroquine will also be tried!

 Some slight optimism on Remdesivir can be found [in this Guardian article](https://www.theguardian.com/world/2020/mar/10/hopes-rise-over-experimental-drugs-effectiveness-against-coronavirus) which notes that the producer has ramped up production in advance of the